 Besides magnificent European architecture and world-famous amazing tourist attractions, the capital city of Norway is also fast becoming known for its conscious effort in building a sustainable city for the future.
 Read more to find out how Oslo, has executed its effort in becoming the Electric Capital of the World.

-The success of this enormous effort lies solely with the National Government of Oslo.
+The success of this lies solely with enormous efforts by the National Government of Oslo.
 CO2 emissions and local pollutants have often been cited as a problem in major metropolitan cities of the world.
 To combat this health problem for the people and also for the economic productivity of the city, the Oslo Government has increased its sales of electric vehicle (EV) to make them cheap and easy to use.